SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Properties.md

 > Note: Unlike stored instance properties,
 > you must always give stored type properties a default value.
 > This is because the type itself doesn't have an initializer
-> that can assign a value to a stored type property at initialization time.Stored type properties are lazily initialized on their first access.
+> that can assign a value to a stored type property at initialization time.
+>
+> Stored type properties are lazily initialized on their first access.
 > They're guaranteed to be initialized only once,
 > even when accessed by multiple threads simultaneously,
 > and they don't need to be marked with the `lazy` modifier.